Guidance under regulation 20 of the Health Protection (Coronavirus Restrictions) (No.3) (Wales) Regulations 2020.

 - Managers will want to consider the diverse needs of visitors to their premises, and should consider whether the information should be made available in different formats, for example for people with sight or hearing impairment and, if necessary, in other languages.

-In raising the question of whether a customer has an exemption or reasonable excuse, you should be sensitive to the fact that not all reasons why someone may be exempt are visible and obvious – for example mental health conditions, a requirement for lip reading, or impairments that are hidden.
+You are entitled to remind customers of the law, but you should be sensitive to the fact that not all reasons why someone may be exempt are visible and obvious – for example mental health conditions, a requirement for lip reading, or impairments that are hidden.
 From experience in other countries where face coverings have been required earlier, we also know that survivors of violence against women, domestic abuse and sexual violence sometimes find that wearing a mask triggers flashbacks to traumatic experiences, and if that applies to someone visiting your premises then this would also be a good reason not to wear a face covering.

 Responsibilities towards staff and volunteers

-Staff working in areas of indoor premises which are open to the public are also required by law to wear face coverings while they are in those areas (again, with the exception of venues selling food or drink to be consumed on the premises, and with some limited circumstances in which particular individuals are excepted or in which coverings can be removed).
+Staff working in areas of indoor premises which are open to the public are also required by law to wear face coverings while they are in those areas (again, with some limited circumstances in which particular individuals are excepted or in which coverings can be removed).

-Employers should ensure that their staff are aware of these requirements, and the limited exceptions to them.
-In these specific circumstances, while the primary responsibility lies with the staff member, who can ultimately be subject to criminal action, employers should also make every effort to ensure that all staff in areas open to the public comply with the law.
+Employers should ensure that their staff are aware of these requirements, and the limited exceptions to them – such as that staff may remove their face coverings temporarily if they are are asked to do so by someone who will otherwise find it difficult to communicate with them.
+While the primary responsibility to wear a face covering lies with the staff member, who can ultimately be subject to criminal action, employers should also make every effort to ensure that all staff in areas open to the public comply with the law.

 In premises which are only partly open to the public, face coverings are not mandatory in those parts which are not open to the public.
 This would, for example, cover those parts of shops, gyms or museums which are only for staff.
 Instead, employers should follow the approach set out in the section below.